NDylee34/Lee-Python-Portfolio/TidyData-Project/README.md

 ## 📌 Dataset Description

 The dataset includes information about athletes who won medals in the **2008 Beijing Olympics**.
-Key attributes:
+It contains 71 columns and 1875 rows of data.
+Key attributes are as following:

 - **medalist_name** – Name of the athlete.
 - **sport** – Sport category.